bnjzer/findDuplicatesByHash/README.md

 All the files contained in the directory (recursively) will be stored in the trie in RAM.
 Each node in the trie stores 37 pointers :
 - 1 pointer to `char` so that the leaves can point to the path of the file it represents
 - 26 (letters) + 10 (digits) = 36 pointers to another node (child) in order to build the tree

 On a 64-bit machine a pointer is stored with 8 bytes, so a node requires 37 * 8 = 296 bytes of RAM.

 Let's say the directory has 10 000 files, there needs 296 * 10 000 = 2.9 GB of RAM to store the trie (actually less because there will be some nodes in common in the trie but still).

-If there is a lot of files it will require a lot of time to compute all the hashes as well.
+What's more if there is a lot of files it will require a lot of time to compute all the hashes.

 We must be aware of that when using this program.

-When using it with 2 directories, the smartest thing to do is to pass the directoriy with the most files as the first argument.
+When using it with 2 directories, the smartest thing to do is to pass the directory with the most files as the first argument.

 ## Requirements to compile